-- Discovery is the educational and procedural steps to learn which subset of the sets of CRSs apply to you and your products, which stakeholders are affected, and who owns each piece of the product definition and development that will be affected - 2.
-Implementation is the execution stage where the needs, impacts and alterations generated from the discovered knowledge affect the design and production of your products, allowing them to withstand the regulatory scrutiny - 3.
-Demonstration of compliance is the ultimate output of any regulatory conversation.
-Knowing: - What to do - How to do it - Who is to do it and then implementing the changes to meet a set of rules is of no use if you cannot demonstrate your products' compliance to the external parties who must be satisfied before your products can be sold or commissioned into service.
+- Discovery: the exploration to learn which

+of the CRSs affect you and your products,

+the relevant stakeholders, and who

+owns each part of the product definition

+and manufacture that will be affected

+- 2. Implementation: the execution stage in which the needs, impacts and alterations from Discovery modify the design and build of your products, allowing them to withstand the regulatory scrutiny

+- 3. Demonstration: proof is the end of any regulatory conversation.
+Knowing:

+- What to do

+- How to do it

+- Who is to do it

+and implementing changes to meet a set of rules is only of use if you demonstrate your products' compliance to those who must be satisfied before your products can be commissioned or sold.